gabanox/aws-eks/README.md

     ./eksctl-spinup-cluster.sh $clusterName $AWS_REGION
     ```

     Cluster will take 15-20 minutes to fully deploy, do not interrupt the script execution.
 If you see an error message take a look at the CloudFormation template error messages, you may have reached a VPC limit in your region.
+You could either delete an unused VPC o select a different region for your cluster deployment.

 1. Run this command to monitor cluster creation status